 The HSA Authority by Old National Bank stands apart as one of the most experienced Health Savings Account administrators.
 They were among the first to bring HSAs to the market in 2004.
-Chosen as HSA Trustee for the State of Indiana employees, today they provide customized HSA solutions for employer groups and individuals in all 50 states.
-Today, The HSA Authority services over 98,000 HSAs, with nearly $200 million in HSA assets and deposits.
+Today, The HSA Authority services over 105,000 HSAs in all 50 states, with nearly $200 million in HSA assets and deposits.

 The ideal investment health savings account (HSA) has no investment threshold, allowing the very first dollar you contribute to be invested.
 If you're using an HSA for investment purposes, seek an administrator that does not hold your dollars hostage in a checking account earning little to no interest.

 The HSA Authority is unique in that it requires a balance of at least $1,000 in the HSA checking account in order to gain access to the investment account, but once that balance is reached, you can transfer all your money into the investment account if you wish.
 You are not required to leave any money in the HSA checking account.

 The HSA Authority offers its participants a pre-selected investment lineup.
 The HSA Authority investment lineup is composed of 32 mutual funds.
 Below you can see the number of offerings from each fund family.